POOSD/The-Legend-of-Kaneko-Ono/Artifacts/architecture.md

 # Data Design

-If you are using a database, you should have a basic Entity Relationship Diagram (ERD) in this section.
-This diagram should describe the tables in your database and their relationship to one another (especially primary/foreign keys), including the columns within each table.

-In this case, we're not, as you can see in the context diagram.
+We are not using a database, as you can see in the context diagram.

 # Business Rules

-You should list the assumptions, rules, and guidelines from external sources that are impacting your program design.

 As an outright requirement, we'll be working to make all visual components visually distinct from each other, giving allies and enemies separate design schemes, and keep the background and foreground separate from the environment the player actually interacts with, for the sake of visual clarity.
 We're also sticking to principles like SOLID and DRY, of course.